 Wat Phra That Doi Nok features a traditional Lanna-style design, with a chedi (stupa) at the centre, surrounded by smaller structures and shrines.
 The chedi, believed to house important Buddhist relics, is a focal point of the temple.

-The drive/ride along the way to the temple takes you through lush forest surroundings and the natural beauty of the region.
-Once at the temple, you can explore the main chedi, smaller shrines, and surrounding natural areas.
-The peaceful ambience is perfect for meditation or contemplation.
+The journey to the temple takes you through lush forest surroundings and the natural beauty of the region.

 Details